Carrie Grossman (Dayashila), MA, is a devotional artist and lifelong student-practitioner of the mystical traditions.

-At the age of 21, Carrie first traveled to India where she was exposed to kirtan (call and response mantra chanting).
+At the age of 21, she first traveled to India where she was introduced to kirtan (call and response mantra chanting).
 The beauty of the practice inspired her to sing, but due to shyness and self-doubt, 10 years went by before the music within her emerged.
-It wasn’t until her life descended into a dark and difficult period that she began to write songs and play the harmonium.
-At the altar of her instrument she called out from the depths and unburdened her heart.
-This process was profoundly healing and, the more she did it, the more she felt drawn to share her work.
-She has since produced three albums: Soma-Bandhu: Friend of the Moon (2010), The Ram Sessions (2016), and Pranam (2017).
+It wasn’t until a difficult life period that she began to write songs and play the harmonium.
+She has since produced several albums, including Soma-Bandhu: Friend of the Moon (2010), The Ram Sessions (2016), and Pranam (2017).

-For over 20 years Carrie has immersed herself in the contemplative and creative dimensions of diverse traditions.
-She began her journey as a scholar, earning degrees in Comparative Religion from Brown University (B.A) and Naropa (M.A), but ultimately she longed to taste the truth of the scriptures directly.
-This desire led her to study with some of the world’s great masters and to receive further training and certification in yoga, massage, and mind-body medicine, and the healing arts.
+For over 20 years, Carrie has immersed herself in contemplative practices and explored the connection between personal and social transformation.
+She began her journey as a scholar, earning degrees in Religious Studies from Brown University (BA) and Naropa University (MA), but ultimately she longed to experience the teachings directly.
+This desire led her to study with some of the world’s great masters and to receive further training and certification in yoga, mind-body medicine, and the healing arts.
 Carrie is deeply influenced by her longtime spiritual teacher Amma, and the many guides and mentors she’s had along the way.